Kristoffer Johannsen

-Kristoffer Hedegaard Johannsen (born 24 February 1977) is a Danish professional football manager and former player who is the head coach of Danish 2nd Division club Middelfart.
+Kristoffer Hedegaard Johannsen (born 24 February 1977) is a Danish professional football manager and former player, who is currently the manager of Danish 1st Division club Middelfart.
 He has played 24 games and scored one goal for various Danish national youth teams, including seven games for the Denmark national under-21 football team.

 Playing career

 In his playing career, Johannsen played for a number of Danish clubs.
 He played one game in the Danish Superliga for FC Copenhagen in May 1995.
 In the winter 1995, he moved from FC Copenhagen to Brøndby IF.
 He did not play any first team games for Brøndby, and moved to AB in the winter 1997.
 He played for Odense Boldklub in 1998.
 In 1999, Johannsen moved to Dutch club FC Emmen where he played until the summer 2003.
 He played in B 1913 in the 2003–04 season.
 He played in Vejle BK from January 2005 to December 2006, before moving to FC Fredericia.